luwangg/nixtalk/slides/slides.md

 ---

-# Reliable builds
+# DEMO2: Reliable builds

-* I am confident, that if I check out the Nix file of `gnuradio` from a year ago, it will build
+* I am confident, that if I check out the Nix file of `gnuradio` from five years ago, it will build
 * It will build all old versions of dependencies from source, and then build `gnuradio` from source